wckdrzr/Gaspar/README.md

 You can also use the `[ExportWithoutInheritance]` attribute if more convenient.

-**Serializer**    `string`    For C# Service Communcations, if the JSON returned by the decorated action won't deserialize through the Microsoft serializer, add your custom serialize class here, e.g.
+**Serializer**    `string`    For C# Service Communcations, if the JSON returned by the decorated action won't deserialize through the Newtonsoft serializer, add your custom serialize class here, e.g.

 - `[ExportFor(GasparType.CSharp, Serializer = nameof(MySerializer)]`